 Bachelet has committed to using the “full moral authority” of the Secretary-General’s office to sustain urgency around the 1.5 °C goal and support “the most ambitious interpretation of the Paris Agreement.”

 On reform, Bachelet emphasizes concrete solutions linked to international financial architecture reform.
-She has called for simpler access to climate funds, innovative financial instruments and responses that ensure climate justice, linking debt relief to investments in sustainable infrastructure, and a just energy transition, while identifying emerging technologies as opportunities to improve climate resilience.
+She has called for simpler access to climate funds, innovative financial instruments and responses that ensure climate justice, linking debt relief to investments in sustainable infrastructure and a just energy transition, while identifying emerging technologies as opportunities to improve climate resilience.

 Bachelet has proposed that access to concessional finance should be determined not by GDP alone but should incorporate vulnerability aspects, including through a “multi-dimensional vulnerability index.”
 She has also linked debt restructuring and relief to countries facing climate disasters, describing climate as a global public good that requires financing.